Measures of non-Gaussianity in axion-string-induced CMB birefringence: Conclusion

 If a network of axion strings is present in the Universe after recombination, then a coupling of the axion-like particles to electromagnetism will induce anisotropic cosmic birefringence.
 The birefringence angle will vary across the sky tracing the `shadow' of the cosmic string network with sharp edges and loop-like features.
 The statistics of this birefringence map are therefore non-Gaussian, since a Gaussian random field would resemble featureless noise.
 In this work we have used two familiar measures of non-Gaussianity, kurtosis and bispectrum, to quantify the departure from Gaussian statistics.

 Kurtosis is calculated from the fourth moment of the birefringence rotation angle; roughly $\kappa \sim \langle \hat{\alpha}^4 \rangle / \langle \hat{\alpha}^2 \rangle^2$.
 For Gaussian statistics, four-point functions are equal to products of two-point functions, and we define the excess kurtosis $\Delta \hat{\kappa}_\ell$ to measure the deviation from Gaussian statistics.
 We use a combination of numerical simulation, in a phenomenological framework called the loop-crossing model, and analytical approximation to evaluate the excess kurtosis across a range of angular scales (with multiple index $\ell = 0$ to $100$) and for a range of string network model parameters ($\zeta_0$, $\xi_0$, and $\mathcal{A}$).
 We find that excess kurtosis tends to be positive, order $0.1$ to $10$ at the largest angular scales (depending on model parameters), and decreasing toward smaller angular scales.
 To understand how the excess kurtosis varies with $\ell$ and depends on the model parameters, we have developed a simplified analytical model that leads to the approximation for $\Delta \hat{\kappa}_\ell$ provided in \eref{eq:analytic-kurtosis-vs-multipole}.
 This formula agrees remarkably well with the scaling relations inferred from simulations.
+To assess observability, we have calculated the cosmic variance of an excess kurtosis estimator assuming $\hat{\alpha}$ to be a Gaussian random field and perfect knowledge of the power spectrum $C_\ell^{\alpha\alpha}$.
+For small values of $\zeta_0$ and $\xi_0$, the excess kurtosis arising from axion-string induced birefringence can be larger, on average, than the uncertainty from cosmic variance.
+These estimates indicate that the signal is detectable in principle, but likely challenging in practice.